cylonicboom/cylonicboom/README.md

 - I'm currently working on a 4-player co / counter-op mod of the Perfect Dark PC port: [Friends of Joanna](https://cylonicboom.itch.io/friends-of-joanna)

+- I'm the maintainer of the Mouse Injector for Perfect Dark Decomp.
+I'll get around to porting it to the Goldeneye decomp, eventually.

+- I implemented XBLA-style dual-stick and 1964GEPD-style controls in the PC port

 <!--
 **cylonicboom/cylonicboom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.